 NYLIFE Distributors and unaffiliated third parties act as placement agent for certain of our investment funds not registered with the SEC (i.e., private funds) for which we act as investment adviser or investment subadviser.
 We pay such placement agents a portion of the compensation we receive from the investor referred by the placement agent.
 In some cases, investors who invest in certain of our private funds through a third-party placement agent pay a management fee that is higher than the management fee they would have paid if they had not invested through such placement agent.
-Where NYLIFE Distributors is the placement agent, our employees who are registered representatives of NYLIFE Distributors may be responsible for the sale of interests in these private funds by employees that are registered representatives of NYLIFE Distributors, is a factor that is considered in determining their annual compensation.
-See "Sale of Investment Products by Supervised Persons" above for additional information.
+Where NYLIFE Distributors is the placement agent, our employees who are registered representatives of NYLIFE Distributors may be responsible for the sale of interests in these private funds.
+The sale of interests in these private funds by employees that are registered representatives of NYLIFE Distributors, is a factor that is considered in determining their annual compensation.